-A personalized tree certificate to say thanks for your donation.
-We’ll also send you updates on the Philippines project, so you can track the impact your trees are having on the community and environment.
+A personalized tree certificate (see gallery) to say thanks for your donation.
+We’ll also send you reports on the Philippines project, so you can track the impact made on the community and environment.

 Tropical forests in the Philippines have been hit particularly hard by logging and resource extraction - only 6% of the country is now covered in rainforest.

-In an effort to stop the destruction of critical forests, the Filipino government put a moratorium on logging in areas where biodiversity is threatened, and as of 2015, the UN Food and Agricultural Organization (FAO) ranked the Philippines fifth for annual forest coverage gain!
+In an effort to stop the destruction of critical forests, the Filipino government put a moratorium on logging in areas where biodiversity is threatened, and as of 2015, the UN Food and Agricultural Organization (FAO) ranked the Philippines fifth in the world for annual forest coverage gain.

 SOCIAL & COMMUNITY IMPACT

 Our partners work with local communities and indigenous groups to support sustainable livelihoods through tree planting and agroforestry.
 Furthermore, jobs in tree nurseries help local women, improving gender equality.

 reducing catastrophic flooding.
 Additionally, trees filter and clean the air while helping in the fight against climate change by trapping carbon .